 Alcohol service will only be provided to guests 21 or older who show a valid, government-issued photo ID.
-The Minnesota Renaissance Festival reserves the right to refuse service to any individual who appears to be impaired or intoxicated.
+The Kansas City Renaissance Festival reserves the right to refuse service to any individual who appears to be impaired or intoxicated.
 No outside alcoholic beverages are allowed.

 Guests may not perform or pose for pictures for other guests for remunerations of any kind, including tips.